tsantalis/RefactoringMiner/documentation/mcp.md

 The MCP tool only reads pull-request data.
 It does not post comments, mark files viewed, edit pull requests, or change repository state.

+Use a GitHub number that identifies a pull request, not a plain issue.
 For pull-request diff browser tools, the returned WebDiff URL is local to the machine running the MCP server.
 It is not a hosted report link.

 ## Safety Boundaries